JJJohan/VTFConverter/README.md

 In theory you can build this with your IDE of choice, but no CMake files have been provided.

 Pre-requisite packages:
-* libmagick++-dev - Used for reading a common selection of image formats.
+* libfreeimage-dev - Used for reading a common selection of image formats.
-* build-essentials - Simple quickstart package for compile tools.
+* build-essential - Simple quickstart package for compile tools.
 * gdb - For Visual Studio / WSL.
 * gdbserver - For Visual Studio / WSL.
 * vtflib - (no apt package available, use the linux port provided here: https://github.com/panzi/VTFLib)